 Manage your data source - SQL Server

-Once you have installed the on-premises data gateway, you can add data sources that can be used with the gateway.
-This article will look at how to work with gateways and data sources.
-You can use the SQL Server data source either for scheduled refresh or for DirectQuery.
+After you install the on-premises data gateway, you can add data sources that can be used with the gateway.
+This article looks at how to work with gateways and SQL Server data sources that are used either for scheduled refresh or for DirectQuery.

 Add a data source

 For more information about how to add a data source, see Add a data source.
 Under Data Source Type, select SQL Server.

 When you use DirectQuery, the gateway supports only SQL Server 2012 SP1 and subsequent versions.

 Then fill in the information for the data source, which includes Server and Database.

 Under Authentication Method, choose either Windows or Basic.
 Choose Basic if you plan to use SQL authentication instead of Windows authentication.
 Then enter the credentials to be used for this data source.

 All queries to the data source will run using these credentials, unless Kerberos single sign-on (SSO) is configured and enabled for the data source.
 With SSO, import datasets use the stored credentials, but DirectQuery datasets use the current Power BI user to execute the queries using SSO.
 To learn more about how credentials are stored, see Store encrypted credentials in the cloud.
 Or, see the article that describes how to use Kerberos for single sign-on (SSO) from Power BI to on-premises data sources.

 After you fill in everything, select Add.
 You can now use this data source for scheduled refresh or DirectQuery against a SQL Server that's on-premises.
 You see Connection Successful if it succeeded.

 Optionally, you can configure the privacy level for your data source.
 This setting controls how data can be combined.
 It's only used for scheduled refresh.
 The privacy-level setting doesn't apply to DirectQuery.
 To learn more about privacy levels for your data source, see Privacy levels (Power Query).